Nature-Wired/nature-backers-apex/README.md

 Before the event, the corporate sponsor selects three sustainability projects aligned with their ESG priorities.

+Nature Backers integrates with the Hedera Guardian Global Indexer to discover verified sustainability projects.

-For the hackathon demo, three Guardian-compatible local environmental projects are presented to fans.
-These projects are currently included as structured project profiles within the demo application.
-The architecture supports retrieving projects dynamically from the Hedera Guardian Global Indexer once local projects become available.
+For the Apex Hackathon demo, three local sustainability initiatives are presented to fans as sponsor-curated projects.
+These appear as structured profiles within the demo application and illustrate how Guardian-indexed projects could be surfaced for event participants via the Hedera Guardian Global Indexer once local initiatives are digitized.

 Fan Journey:
 1. Scan QR code at the stadium